Income tax rate

 …of the net amount.

 Unemployment insurance premiums

-In 2015, an unemployment insurance premium withheld is 1,6% of the gross salary of an employee.
+In 2017 and 2018, an unemployment insurance premium to be withheld is 1,6% of the gross salary of an employee.

 In addition to this, employers pay the unemployment insurance premium at a rate of 0,8% of the amount of gross salaries monthly.

 In case of recipient who has become in the age of old page pension, unemployment insurance premium (1,6%) will not be withheld any more, although the part of the employer (0,8%) is still payable.

 From 2012, a rate of a funded pension payment is 2% of the gross salary of a resident employee.